simonerlic/simon.erlic.ca/README.md

-## Hi, my name is Simon Erlic
-And this is my website.
+## Hi, this is my blog.

-This website is just a placeholder for now, but I plan on updating it with something else soon.
+Yes, it is based in Jekyll.
+And yes, it is a documentation template- but it works for what I want to do.